stelaarr/Numerial-Simulation/README.md

 # Numerial-Simulation
-Course on numerical simualtion of differential equations
+Course on numerical simualtion of differential equations using Julia